xoubaman/mars-rover-ddd-training/README.md

 ## Description

-We have an hanger in our space station orbiting Mars(!?) with some rovers available for exploring missions.
+We have an hangar in our space station orbiting Mars(!?) with some rovers available for exploring missions.

 A mission consists in a rover sent to a Mars plateaus to explore it and send